sixafter/types/CONTRIBUTING.md

 ## 🤝 How to Contribute

-There are several ways you can contribute to NanoID for Go:
+There are several ways you can contribute to this project:

 ### 🐛 Reporting Bugs

 If you encounter a bug or unexpected behavior:

-1. **Search Existing Issues**: Check if the issue has already been reported [here](https://github.com/sixafter/nanoid/issues).
+1. **Search Existing Issues**: Check if the issue has already been reported [here](https://github.com/sixafter/types/issues).
 2. **Open a New Issue**: If not, open a new issue describing the bug in detail.
     - **Provide a Clear Title**: Summarize the problem.
     - **Describe the Behavior**: Explain what you expected to happen versus what actually happened.